Signed in as:

 Please make sure you have an appropriate enclosure, accessories, and food at home for your desired species before picking up your new bird!
 It is always recommended to provide the largest cage you can afford and fit in your home, and to make sure it has appropriate bar spacing of up to 1/2" for the species I offer.

 Note: The dowel perches that come with most parrot cages are not sufficient for exercising your feathered fairy's feet!
-Using one dowel in addition to other types of perches is fine, but please have additional natural perches with varying widths and textures.
-Sand perches can cause bumblefoot!
-You can scrape or wash the sand off if you already own one.
+Using one dowel in addition to other types of perches is fine, but please have many natural perches with varying widths and textures, and extras to swap out and change up their boring routine.
+Flat perches are great for them to lay flat on if they need a rest.

 There are toxic fumes, vapors, and other airborne particles that can cause a bird to become very sick or die suddenly without warning.
 These include overheated Teflon or cast iron pans, self-cleaning ovens, chemical air fresheners or cleaning agents chemical shampoo/conditioner/body wash scents, perfume, nail polish, scented candles, incense, heated vinegar, smoke of any kind, etc. It is always a good idea to have a quality HEPA and/or carbon filter air purifier for your home if you keep a pet bird indoors.